 Autism is a disorder of brain development which mainly affects social behaviors and communication development.
-Therapists working with children who are on the autism spectrum of disorders often use behavior therapy as a means of treatment.
-The right behavior therapy for each individual with autism may include one or more of the following techniques.
+Therapists working with children with autism spectrum disorder often use behavior therapy as a means of treatment.
+The right autism behavioral therapy for each individual may include one or more of the following techniques.

 Applied Behavior Analysis

 One type of behavior therapy for autism is applied behavior analysis (ABA).
 ABA is used to help children succeed at reaching positive goals and distinguish negative behaviors.
 Optimally, a trained therapist would work one-on-one for 40 or more hours per week with a child when using ABA therapy.
 First, the child would be observed, and then, goals would be made.
 To carry out the program, an autism behavioral therapist would reward the behaviors that she wants the child to achieve while ignoring undesirable ones.
 It helps if a parent or caregiver learns ABA so a therapist does not need to spend as much time with the child and so the child can participate in real social situations.
 There are several different types of ABA techniques and therapies.
 We review some of the most popular including:

 - Pivotal Response Training

 Discrete Trial Training (DTT) is a teaching strategy that falls under ABA.
 DTT is an ABA technique that breaks down skills into small steps.
 A therapist teaches one step at a time, rewarding the individual for correct responses.
 A discrete trial consists of four steps that include: